paulzer01/paulzer01/README.md

 Outside of work, I enjoy learning about the latest developments in tech and like to unwind with games or by getting outside for a breath of fresh air.
 I'm also a proud dog parent to two furry companions. 🐕☀️

-Feel free to connect with me on LinkedIn:
 [<img alt="LinkedIn" src="https://img.shields.io/badge/LinkedIn-%230E76A8.svg?&style=for-the-badge&logo=LinkedIn&logoColor=white" />](https://linkedin.com/in/plle)
 [<img alt="Medium" src="https://img.shields.io/badge/Medium-%23000000.svg?&style=for-the-badge&logo=Medium&logoColor=white" />](https://medium.com/@ispaulle)